-Work in a well-ventilated area, ideally with a good exhaust fan.
-Even though resin companies state non-toxic and no voc, we like to pre-warn that anyone can be sensitive or become sensitive when using any 2-part epoxies, regardless how safe their claims may be.
+Work in a well-ventilated area.
+Some artists are fortunate enough in their resin studio to also set up their studio with an exhaust fan.
+Even though resin companies state non-toxic and no voc, we like to pre-warn that anyone can be sensitive or become sensitive when using any 2-part epoxies, regardless how safe claims may be.
 More information on that in the safety page of our website.

 Always wear disposable nitrile gloves and keep more handy while working.
+Latex, vinyl and rubber gloves are not suitable for resin work, because they are not chemical resistant like Nitrile is.
 If you get resin on your clothing, it will likely not come off again.
 Wear old clothes with an apron, or painters full body coverup.

-Always double check with a level, that your work area/substrate is level prior to starting a project.
+***Always double check with a level, that your work surface area and/or substrate is level prior to starting a project.

 Mixing containers & sticks:

-Always use clean mixing containers & stir sticks (so nothing contaminates resin).
+Use clean mixing containers & stir sticks (so nothing can contaminate resin).

-Silicone containers & mixing sticks are often preferred since they can be reused once wiped clean.
+Silicone containers & mixing sticks are preferred by some artists since they can be reused once wiped clean.
 But they must be clean!